-At present only a FFT based solver is available.
-Future solvers will include Finite Element solvers and a Multigrid solver with Shortley-Weller boundary conditions for irregular domains.
+At present FFT based solver is the most stable solver.
+Other solvers include Finite Element solvers and a Multigrid solver with Shortley-Weller boundary conditions for irregular domains.

 16.6 Define Domain Decomposition

 The dimensions in x, y and z can be parallel (TRUE) or serial FALSE.
 The default settings are: parallel in z and serial in x and y.